Local Climate and Nature Action Plan

-Please click the following link to download the updated Local Nature Action Plan (Word) which was originally adopted at the Full Council meeting on 16th November 2022.
+Please click the following link to download the updated Local Climate and Nature Action Plan (Word) which was originally adopted at the Full Council meeting on 16th November 2022.

 Visit the South Gloucestershire Council website for further details about Climate and nature emergency community engagement.